Investigating the Laser Performance of Liquid Gain Medium Containing Derivatives of Neodymium Ions

 Authors

-2 Associate Professor, Imam Hossein University, Tehran, Iran
+2 Associate Professor, Imam Hossein (AS) University, Tehran, Iran

-3 Assistant Professor, Imam Hossein University, Tehran, Iran
+3 Associate Professor, Imam Hossein University, Tehran, Iran

 Abstract